Estate Planning for Grandparents

 While tax considerations are often secondary to non-tax considerations in estate planning, introducing beneficiaries at a generation below that of your children brings up the possibility of the federal generation-skipping transfer tax.
 You should work with an attorney who is knowledgeable in this area to assure you are leaving your assets to your beneficiaries in a tax-efficient manner.

-To view article in original publication please visit http://edgemagazine.com/the-write-plan/
+To view this article in the original publication please visit: http://edgemagazine.com/the-write-plan/